 Project Evaluation for United States Institute of Peace’s (USIP) Security Sector Training Reform Project in Tunisia

-Since the 2010 uprising, Tunisia was steadily showing progress in terms of adopting international human rights conventions and treaties.
-Albeit, challenges of instability and terrorism are ever-present and persistent despite the Tunisian government’s efforts to address the security challenges.
-In order to balance its security challenges and its commitment to a stable transition into democracy, it is crucial for Tunisia to move forward in security sector reform (SSR) across a set of actors, which also entails addressing the lack of civilian trust in the police forces through increased transparency and accountability in the security governance.
+Tunisia, since the 2010 uprising, has made significant strides in adopting international human rights conventions and treaties.
+However, the nation grapples with ongoing instability and terrorism despite the Tunisian government’s efforts to address these security challenges.
+Balancing these security concerns with the commitment to a stable transition into democracy necessitates substantial progress in security sector reform (SSR).
+SSR involves multiple actors and is critical to instilling civilian trust in the police forces through increased transparency and accountability in security governance.

 Project Evaluation of Security Sector Reform in Tunisia

 Qualitative and Quantitative Research, Capacity Building and Training Framework